June 11 – July 19, 2026

 The U.S. Host States

-World Cup matches in the United States will be played across several states, each with its own place in the American story.
+World Cup matches in the United States were played across several states, each with its own place in the American story.
 Some are deeply tied to the founding era.
 Others represent westward expansion, immigration, industry, civil rights, technology, and the growth of modern America.

 | Host State | World Cup Connection | America 250 Connection |